No passwords, No popups, No AI, No cost:

 (affil links)

-The first practical chrome plating bath was 100 parts chromic acid to 1 part sulfuric acid, and is sometimes called the "conventional" or "Sergeant" chrome plating bath.
-It is still very widely used, but works very poorly if at all if the 100:1 "ratio" is off by even a relatively small amount.
-The ratio is controlled via small periodic additions of sulfuric acid; in the event of too much sulphate, additions of barium carbonate are made to precipitate the excess sulphate.
-The "efficiency" of this plating bath is very poor, maybe 10-12% [this means that only 10-12% of the applied electricity goes towards depositing chrome, and the other 88-90% is wasted in electrolyzing the water in the bath into hydrogen gas].
+1).
+Sulfuric acid catalyst -- The first practical chrome plating bath was 100 parts chromic acid to 1 part sulfuric acid, and is sometimes called the "conventional" or "Sergeant" chrome plating bath.
+It's still widely used, but works poorly if at all if the 100:1 "ratio" is off by even a small amount.
+The ratio is controlled by periodic additions of sulfuric acid; in the event of too much sulphate, additions of barium carbonate precipitate the excess sulphate.
+The "efficiency" of this plating bath is poor, maybe 10-12% [only 10-12% of the applied electricity goes towards depositing chrome, the rest is wasted in electrolyzing the water in the bath into hydrogen and oxygen gas].

 Chrome Poem

-A third type of catalyst was developed to address perceived limitations in the earlier catalysts.
+3).
+MSA (HEEF-25) catalyst -- A third type of catalyst was developed to address perceived limitations in the earlier catalysts.
 It was patented and proprietary, and marketed by Atotech as "HEEF-25" (high speed, etch-free, 25% efficiency).
-Other vendors had similar offerings.
-This introduction emphasizes Atotech products only because the editor worked for that company so is more familiar with them; not to imply that Atotech was the sole vendor of the processes.
-The earliest patents on this catalyst may have expired, but in any event it is now universally known that the principal catalyst was or was derived from MSA (methane sulfonic acid).
-There may still be extant patents, as well as trade secrets, and we mention MSA to keep the discussion technical (sulfuric acid vs. fluoride salts vs. MSA), not to suggest that simply adding MSA will give you a workable plating solution.
+This intro names Atotech products only because the editor worked for that company and is more familiar with them; other vendors had similar offerings.
+It is now well known that the catalyst was or was derived from MSA (methane sulfonic acid).
+We mention MSA to keep the discussion technical (sulfuric acid vs. fluoride salts vs. MSA), not to suggest that simply adding MSA will give you a workable plating solution.

 There is a dissenting school of thought which prefers the conventional sulfuric acid catalysts, with carefully designed anodes for very close anode to cathode spacing and higher operating temperatures, which they feel results in high efficiency and the best overall approach.
 Clarence Peger (dec.) was the best known proponent of that approach with his "Reversible Rack" system.
 Clarence conducted training sessions on this approach, and many companies (including finishing.com) have the loose-leaf books from those courses which describe the details of the reversible rack approach.